apache/incubator-teaclave-trustzone-sdk/docs/emulate-and-dev-in-docker.md

 $ ./host/hello_world-rs
 ```
 The secure world logs, including TA debug messages, are displayed in **Terminal C**.

+## 6. Iterative Development with Frequent Code Updates and Execution
+During active development and debugging, you can leave Terminals B, C, and D open to
+avoid restarting them each time.
+Simply return to Terminal A, and repeat Step 2 (build)
+and Step 3 (sync) to rebuild and update the artifacts.
+Once synced, switch to
+Terminal B to re-run the client application.
+This setup streamlines iterative
+development and testing.

 ## Summary
 By following this guide, you can emulate and debug Trusted Applications using our